CloudBotIRC/CloudBot/README.md

 ## Install

 Before you can run the bot, you need to install a few Python modules.
 These are `lXML` and `BeautifulSoup`.
-These can be installed with PIP (The Python package manager):
+These can be installed with PIP (The Python package manager)n unix-like systems, or from .exe installers (find them on the net) on Windows systems. :

 `sudo pip install lxml`